 So, your diesel engine has low power.
-She just doesn’t climb the hills like she used to.
-I have seen this a lot throughout my years as a mechanic.
-When the driver comes in hot because his truck barely made it up a big hill.
+She doesn’t climb the hills like she used to.
+I have seen this a lot throughout my years as a mechanic when the driver comes in hot because his truck barely made it up a big hill.

-As you will see in this article, there are problems that will not have a check engine if you have one that is great news.
-Determine what it is using your diagnostic software and then move on.
+As you will see in this article, some problems will not have a check engine.
+If you have one, that is great news.
+Determine what it is using your diagnostic software, and then move on.

-A derate is when the ECM has decided for you that you need to head in to the shop.
-Most of the time the MIL (malfunction indicator lamp) will be on, indicating that there is an issue.
-If this is the case head on in and see what code is causing te issue.
+A derate is when the ECM has decided for you that you need to head into the shop.
+Most of the time, the MIL (malfunction indicator lamp) will be on, indicating that there is an issue.
+If this is the case, head on in and see what code is causing the issue.

 The next great place to look if your check engine light is not on is the intake air system.
-In most diesels there is a turbo and it is sending compressed air to the engine creating boost and giving it that much needed power.
+In most diesels, there is a turbo, and it is sending compressed air to the engine, creating a boost and giving it that much-needed power.

-This air is cooled before it is introduced to the engine this is known as the CAC (Charge Air Cooler).
+This air is cooled before it is introduced to the engine, known as the CAC (Charge Air Cooler).
 It makes sure the engine can perform correctly and with the best efficiency.
-The CAC is very important against your engines worst enemy.
+The CAC is critical in the fight against your engine’s worst enemy.
 Heat

-When there is a leak in the induction system the engine will not put out as much horsepower and it will use more fuel.
+When there is a leak in the induction system, the engine will not put out as much horsepower and use more fuel.
 You can lose up to 20% power and lose a ½ mile per gallon.

 - You need to start at the turbo clamps.